• Rice terraces of Mu Cang Chai, a masterpiece of the Mong

 rice terraced mu cang chai la pan tan village

-In Mu Cang Chai district, you can leave the main road to go to La Pan Tan, Che Cu Nha and Ze Xu Phinh communities which are home to more than 500 hectares of rice terraces that compete in beauty.
+In Mu Cang Chai district, you can leave the main road to go to La Pan Tan, Che Cu Nha and Ze Xu Phinhcommunities which are home to more than 500 hectares of rice terraces that compete in beauty.
 Hiking is a great option to discover it’s incredible mountains carved from terraced rice fields.

 An ingenious agrarian system

 The rice terraces, a true trademark of the landscape of Mu Cang Chai, are a great system of irrigation and water management that are fiercely rooted in the depths of the Hmong culture.
 The water in the terraces comes from the upper streams and waterfalls.
 When there are low points in the mountain, it is important to overcome this problem by moving the water from the highest places.
 The bamboo is then cut in half and used as a means of transferring water by natural gravity to the terraces.
-According to the experience of the Hmong people in this matter, the water is routed to the first terrace and then an east opening to irrigate the lower terrace.
+According to the experience of the Mong people in this matter, the water is routed to the first terrace and then an east opening to irrigate the lower terrace.
 This process avoids flooding the fields and preserves the fertility of the soil.
-This type of agriculture has allowed the Hmong to increase the cultivable area on steep and rugged mountainous terrain and better conserve water.
+This type of agriculture has allowed the Mong to increase the cultivable area on steep and rugged mountainous terrain and better conserve water.

-Meet the Hmong ethnic group
+Meet the Mong ethnic group

 rice terraced mu cang chai hmong girl

 To learn more about the Hmong culture complex, we invite you to stay with them.
-Some Hmong families welcome overnight travellers to Mu Cang Chai.
+Some Mong families welcome overnight travellers to Mu Cang Chai.
 It is an excellent opportunity to immerse yourself in the local culture and to promote more united tourism.

 Best season to travel to Mu Cang Chai